18 Best Places to Visit in California During Winter

 Windmills in Palm Springs, California

-Palm Springs rose to fame as an escape for the Hollywood elite, like the Rat Pack, in the 1950s; ever since then, the town has retained much of its mid-century design and glamor.
+Palm Springs rose to fame as an escape for the Hollywood elite, like the Rat Pack, in the 1950s.
+Ever since then, the town has retained much of its mid-century design, glamor, and quirkiness.

-If you’re interested in this kind of architecture or history, there are plenty of do-it-yourself walking tours (or, if you quite literally don’t want to do the leg work, guided bus tours, like this one) to explore some of these amazing buildings.
+If you’re interested in this kind of architecture or history, there are plenty of do-it-yourself walking tours (or, if you quite literally don’t want to do the leg work, guided bus tours, like this one) to explore some of its most iconic buildings.
 For example, you can gawk at the home where Elvis honeymooned with Priscilla or the Twin Palms Estate, commissioned by Frank Sinatra himself.
 There’s even a piano-shaped pool in the backyard!

 Key's Views at sunset at Joshua Tree National Park in California